Geoluminate/geoluminate/docs/contributing/getting_started.md

 # Contributor Guidelines

-Thank you for your interest in contributing to Geoluminate!
+Thank you for your interest in contributing to FairDM!
 We appreciate your time and effort in helping us improve the project.
 To ensure a smooth and collaborative development process, please follow these guidelines when contributing.

 ## Getting Started